 'Suicide Season' was the result of that change of tune.

 All the elements that made BMTH who they were on their debut were still there, but the creases had been ironed out.
 The ideas had been given some breathing space.
 There was a focus that wasn't there before.
-Gone was the At The Gates worship and in its place was a guitar sound that could strip paint off the walls.
+Gone was the sporadic and searing and in its place was a guitar sound that could strip paint off the walls.
 Oli Sykes' distinct and wonderfully infamous screech had been replaced by a growl that sounded desolated yet passionate, brutal yet damaged.
 The sound quality had been pulled out of the dungeons and polished into an inch of its life by the one and only Fredrik Nordström.
 Every breakdown possessing the potential to knock your head clean off.
 The drums so sharp they could slice through metal.
 A bass track conjured from the darkest realms of hell.
 All mixed together it became an absolute fucking behemoth of sound.
 The sort of music to lose all inhibitions to played by a band with no regard for your hearing.

 It's hard to bottle anger in such a way that it is still as potent after years on a shelf.
 It's hard for something to have the exact same effect on you the 50th time you've experienced it as it did the 1st time you did.
 It's hard to still be as vibrant, fresh and uttelry compelling in a world that has completely transformed around you.
 Though if you're Bring Me The Horizon, it's incredibly fucking easy.